raquel-campuzano/katacoda-get-started-bitnami-scenario/hello-world/step6.md

-The step fifth consists on connecting to the MySQL database.
+The step sixth consists on connecting to the MySQL database.

 **Do you remember what is the password you need to use to connect to the MySQL database?** If don't, review the previous steps to refresh how to obtain the required credentials.
 Here is a tip: the MySQL username is *root*.